 Update: A correction!
 I avoided explicitly linking to the author of the original article, because I find the sort of twitter insults and witch hunts that often pop up to be unconstructive, and this is really about what’s right and not who’s right.
 The author obviously disagrees because I saw no end of insults until I blocked the author.

-Charlie Clarke was kind enough to wade through the invective and decode a claim about my illiteracy enough to realize that it was referring to the fact that footnote 3 is not because the author rounded 110.3 to 111.
+Charlie Clarke was kind enough to wade through the invective and decode the author’s claim that about my illiteracy enough to realize that it was referring to the fact that footnote 3 is not because the author rounded 110.3 to 111.
 It turns out that instead of rounding from 110.3 to 111, the author of the article cited the wrong source entirely and the other source just happened to have a number that was similar to 111.